andycurriew3w/w3w-suggestion-objectivec/README.md

 ### Step 3:

-To get selected three word address from dropdown menu,
+To get selected three word address from dropdown menu, add the following code to the `ViewController.h` class

 ```objective-c
  [self.suggestion didSelect:^(NSString *selectedText) {